Types of Rhinoplasty: 5 Things to Know

 Rhinoplasty is a nose surgery that alters the appearance of the nose, but there are several types to consider.
 Which is best for you depends on your anatomy, goals, and the opinion of your plastic surgeon:

-• Open rhinoplasty: For a significant reshaping of your nose, your cosmetic surgeon makes incisions in the vertical skin strip that separates the nostrils, also known as the columella.
+• Open rhinoplasty: For a significant reshaping of your nose, your cosmetic surgeon makes rhinoplasty incisions in the vertical skin strip that separates the nostrils, also known as the columella.
 The soft tissue and skin are then pulled away from the nose structure so your surgeon can alter the nasal anatomy as needed.

 • Closed rhinoplasty: For a minor reshaping of the nose, it’s possible to make incisions only inside the nose.
 The skin of your nose is separated from the cartilage and bone, which form the nose framework.
 Once that is exposed, cartilage and bone can be taken out, reshaped, or rearranged to achieve optimal results.